 - Identify the different user types that you have.
 Common users include people who can view dashboards but not explore data, people who can explore data but not write LookML, people who can write LookML, and administrators.
 The features that each of these user types will be able to use should be set up using permission sets.

 - Think about how the data access (model sets) and feature access (permission sets) intersect.
-For example, there may be a large number of users who can only view a single model and can only view dashboards.
+For example, there may be a large number of users whose data access is restricted to a single model and whose feature access is restricted to dashboards.
 This data and feature access would be combined to create a role.

-Then think about the functional groups within your user base, i.e. Sales, Finance, etc. These functional groups should be reflected in the groups you can assign users to within Looker.
-Groups can be used to secure content (i.e. dashboards and Looks).
+Then think about the functional groups within your user base, such as Sales, Finance, etc. These functional groups should be reflected in the groups you can assign users to within Looker.
+Groups can be used to secure content (dashboards and Looks).

-- For example, you might have a Sales department in your organization, and inside of that department, there may be several account executives alongside a small sales operations team.
-You could create a Sales Group in Looker, and then create two subgroups inside of the Sales Group: one subgroup for Account Executives and one subgroup for Sales Ops.
+- For example, you might have a Sales department in your organization, and inside of that department there may be several account executives alongside a small sales operations team.
+You could create a Sales group in Looker, and then inside of the Sales group create one subgroup for Account Executives and one subgroup for Sales Ops.
 The Account Executives group might map to a role with viewer permissions, and the Sales Ops group might map to a role with explorer permissions.

 - Access to folders (called "Spaces" before Looker 6.20), and therefore to content, can be managed using these groups.
-For example, a Sales space could be created within the Shared space that only the sales department can see.
-Account Executives can be given View access on that space, while the Sales Ops team might have the ability to manage access to that space and edit content within it.
+For example, within the Shared Space could be created a Sales Space that only the sales department can see.
+Account Executives can be given View access to that Space, while the Sales Ops team might have the ability to manage access to that Space and edit content within it.

 - Changes to access or permissions for the entire sales department can be managed using the Sales group.